Be the first one to learn about service and product updates.

 - Floating carbon cages are designed to roughly match the weight of the animal thus making the movement practically effortless;

 - Transparent cage ensures compatibility with virtual reality systems and makes it possible to video-record the animal from a side;

-- Device operates from a standard laboratory air source (required airflow is 100 L/min) or a portable air blower;
+- The device operates from a standard laboratory air source (required airflow is 100 L/min) or a portable air blower;

-- Large selection of precise-engineered head plates accommodates different research needs.
+- A large selection of precise-engineered head plates accommodates different research needs.

 Parts and accessories

 - Carbon cage, 180 X 70 mm, designed to roughly match the weight of the test animal for effortless movement;